 - Wrapping a textured scarf around your neck/torso will also complete a whole new look.

-Some last minutes tip to help transform your look
+Some last minute tips to help transform your look

 - Keep your hair down at the beginning of your shoot and then you have the option of tying it back later on.